al5ina5/textbase-site/pages/docs/index.md

 Rest assure, this'll get you runnin' in no time!

-If you have questions about anything related to textbase.js, you're always welcome to ask our community on GitHub Discussions.
+If you have questions, comments, or ideas about anything related to textbase.js, you're always welcome to [contact us](/contact).

 ### System Requirements

 - [NodeJS](http://nodejs.org/)
-- MacOS, Windows (including WSL), and Linux are supported
+- MacOS, Windows, and Linux are supported

 ## Setup